Build channel options into your patient communications

 A simple technology with big impacts: text messaging can be a quadruple threat—improve patient experience, lower healthcare costs, drive better patient outcomes AND empower clinician engagement.
 Healthcare is on the cusp of true innovation with SMS impacting nearly every type of patient interaction.

-Join Bandwidth to learn about innovative ways to improve your patient experience through SMS and understand the regulations and guidelines that shape the messaging industry.
-Success is twofold: innovation + staying on top of ever changing messaging regulations.
+In this video, Bandwidth discusses innovative ways to improve your patient experience through SMS and the regulations and guidelines that shape the messaging industry.

 Nicole Culver (00:06):